Brown Environmental Leadership Lab (BELL): Alaska

 Staff will help you find the security checkpoint.
 Once you are through security, you are responsible for communicating with your parents/guardians and managing your flight home.

 You will receive a Course Performance Report from your instructor and you in turn will be asked to complete a course evaluation upon completion of the course.
-If you successfully complete your program you will receive a digital CeCertificate of Completion.
-All completion materials including the Course Performance Report will be sent out in September.
-The certificate will be sent via a secured link to the email address you have on file and the Course Performance Report will be made available in your Student Portal.
+If you successfully complete your program you will also receive a digital CeCertificate of Completion.
+The Course Performance Report and CeCertificate will be sent out in September.
+The CeCertificate will be sent via a secured link to the email address you have on file and the Course Performance Report will be made available in your Student Portal.